-WAT also known as written ability test is a test of your ability to think critically, how effectively you can communicate your ideas and formulate an appropriate response in given time.
-The aspirants are given topics related to current political, economic and business affairs and they have to present their viewpoint about the same in a clear and crisp manner in the given time.
+WAT is a test of your ability to think critically, how effectively you can communicate your ideas and formulate an appropriate response in a given time.
+The aspirants are given topics related to current political, economic and business affairs and they have to present their views about the same in a clear and crisp manner in the given time.

 1. Be interesting